Have you been Charged with Aggravated Assault in Georgia?

 - A person or persons without legal justification by discharging a firearm from within a motor vehicle toward a person or persons.

-The accused was found guilty of aggravated assault when he pointed a handgun at the victim with the intent of robbing the victim.
+The accused was found guilty of aggravated assault in Georgia when he pointed a handgun at the victim with the intent of robbing the victim.
 Husband v.
 State, 275 Ga.
 App.
 246, (2005).
 The accused frequented a convenience store where the victim worked.
 The victim asked the suspect to leave on some occasions when he suspected drugs were being sold.
 A couple of days before the incident, the defendant verbally threatened to kill the victim.
 Then one day the accused entered the store, pointed a handgun at the victim, and told him not to give any more information to the police and that “We…own this area.”
 The accused attempted to argue at trial that his threat did not constitute assault.
 However, the Court found that it was reasonable for the victim to be in apprehension of getting injured by the suspect.
 Therefore, the Court concluded that there was sufficient evidence to convict the suspect of aggravated assault as he used a handgun to place the victim in reasonable apprehension of immediately receiving a violent injury.

-In addition, a defendant can be found guilty of aggravated assault even if they were not the one who attacked the victim.
+In addition, a defendant can be found guilty of aggravated assault in Georgia even if they were not the one who attacked the victim.
 Romero v.
 State, 307 Ga.
 App.
 348, (2010).
 In this case, two suspects accompanied their accomplice, Luing, to a convenience store knowing that Luing intended to assault the store clerk because of past differences.
 The two suspects served as the getaway driver and lookout Luing.
 When Luing one of the accused went into the store, the accused stood by and watched as Luing attacked the store clerk and then ran out of the store when he was done.
 Both of the suspects denied knowing that Luing was going to attack the victim when he went into the store.
 However, they did know that Luing had previously conflicted with the victim.
 Based on the evidence, the Court concluded that both suspects knew that Luing was doing since he went into the convenience store with a pipe and he had had an altercation with the store clerk before.
 Furthermore, they did nothing to stop the attack once it started.
 Therefore, they were both convicted of aggravated assault.

 What has to be Proven

-To be guilty of aggravated assault, the State must demonstrate that the suspect is guilty beyond a reasonable doubt.
+To be guilty of aggravated assault in Georgia, the State must demonstrate that the suspect is guilty beyond a reasonable doubt.
 With regards to assault, there must be a demonstration of violence coupled with an apparent present ability to inflict an injury that causes a person to fear that they will receive an immediate violent injury.
 Johnson v.
 State, 158 Ga.
 App.
 432, (1981).
 Also, the State must demonstrate that a reasonable person would be put in apprehension of a harmful or offensive act.

 Penalty for Aggravated Assault in Georgia